CochiseLinuxUsersGroup/Presentations/README.md

 64. Zorin 16.3 - Scrollturner
 65. Watt OS-12 - MajB
 66. Using LibreOffice Calc - MajB
-67. EndeavourOS - Deoxizn
+67. EndeavourOS - Devi Garcia
 68. Open SUSE - Teruel deCampo
 69. What's New in 24.04 - MajB
-70. CasaOS - Deoxizn
+70. CasaOS - Devi Garcia
 71. Using Synaptic Package manager - MajB
 72. How to change your admin password - MajB
 73. How to make GRUB menu appear automatically at boot - MajB